Travel insurance for Thailand can be expensive.

 If your toaster oven breaks down or your iPhone screen cracks, you can probably afford to absorb the loss.
 And that's why I personally think those coverages are probably ripoffs.

-The bottom line: insurance makes a lot of financial sense for risks that could be catastrophic, but makes less sense if the risk is a small one you can afford to deal with if it happens.
+The bottom line: insurance makes a lot of financial sense for emergency risks that could be catastrophic, but makes less sense if the risk is a small one you can afford to personally cover if it happens.

-With that in mind, let's dive into what you should be looking for in a travel insurance policy for Thailand:
+With that in mind, let's dive into what you should be looking for in Thailand insurance cover:

 What to Look for in Travel Insurance in Thailand

-Here's are the three features I care most about when buying travel insurance:
+Here's are the three features I care most about when comparing travel insurance:

-First, I often already have coverage for them (see the next section for more on that subject).
+First, I often already have other personal coverage for them (see the next section for more on that subject).

 Now, there is one major thing I did not mention above: lost and stolen item coverage.